Eric-Chung-0511/Learning-Record/General Helpers/README.md

 - #### pred_and_plot:
   Make a prediction using the model and plot the image with the predicted class as the title.
 Useful for visualizing model predictions in an intuitive way.
 [View Example](https://github.com/Eric-Chung-0511/Learning-Record/blob/main/General%20Helpers/Examples/Convolutional_neural_networks_in_tensorflow.ipynb)

+- #### unzip_data:
+  unzip_data: Unzip a specified zip file into the current working directory.
+This function takes a file path to a zip file, extracts all its contents, and saves them in the current directory.[View Example](https://github.com/Eric-Chung-0511/Learning-Record/blob/main/General%20Helpers/Examples/Convolutional_neural_networks_in_tensorflow.ipynb)

 ### 🌟 Benefits

 - **Efficiency**: Reusable functions reduce the need for writing repetitive code.